seedsofalternative/seedsofalternative.github.io/_posts/2026-05-21-Part-II-how-to-find-your-core-values.md

 It consists in a deep-dive conversation exercise with a partner who acts as an active listener.
 Here are the main steps :

 1. **Gather meaningful stories**

    Compile at least 10 memories of past experiences.
 You should select stories that:
    - impacted you the most in your life, the most meaningful stories, that made the biggest differences in your life, where your contribution felt meaningful.
-   - focusing on moments you felt at your natural best or the most fulfilled
+   - focusing on moments you felt at your natural best or the most fulfilled.
-   - relates to events that shaped who you are today, that taught you something, or made you proud
+   - relates to events that shaped who you are today, that taught you something, or made you proud.
    - relates to the people that are the most influencial in your life.
 What did they say or do that made such an impact on you?

    Each story must be about a specific time and place, which helps having a strong emotional connection to the story.
 They can be painful memories or happy moments.
 The more data, specific details, and quality of the memory the better.

 2. **Share your stories**
    - Find a partner who is a good listener and who you're comfortable telling your stories.
-   - Select 5 or 6 of the stories that made the biggest difference in your life and share them with your partner in as much detail as possible
+   - Select 5 or 6 of the stories that made the biggest difference in your life and share them with your partner in as much detail as possible.
-   - Focus on the emotion you feel as you tell the story
+   - Focus on the emotion you feel as you tell the story.
    - The partner's role is crucial: they listen actively, take notes, and ask probing questions to draw out the details.

 3. **Identify recurring themes**